-- The Caesar dressing is creamy and tangy with a hint of lemon.
+- The Caesar dressing is easy to make (without raw eggs) and explodes with a tangy, lemony flavor.

-- Lemony breadcrumbs add crunch and take this dish to the next level.
+- Lemon breadcrumbs add crunch to every bite and take this dish to the next level.

-For more Caesar salad mash-ups, try Warm Brussels Sprouts Caesar salad and Buffalo Chicken Caesar salad.
+- Use the extra dressing for other Caesar salad mash-ups, like Warm Brussels Sprouts Caesar salad and Buffalo Chicken Caesar salad.

-- Green beans - Fresh is a must here.
-We want the beans to retain a crisp-tender bite.
+- Fresh green beans are a must here.
+We want the beans to retain a crisp-tender bite after roasting.

 See the recipe card for complete instructions and ingredient amounts.

-- Make the Caesar dressing.
+Step 1: Make the Caesar dressing.
 Add the ingredients to a food processor and blend until smooth.
+(You can also whisk the ingredients together in a small bowl.)
 This can be done ahead of time and keeps well for several days in the refrigerator.
+I love keeping this dressing on hand in my fridge.

-- Toast the breadcrumbs.
+Step 3: Toast the breadcrumbs.
 Heat a skillet over medium heat with olive oil.
 Add the panko and stir to coat with the oil.
-Cook, stirring occasionally, for 3-5 minutes until panko is toasty brown.
+Cook, stirring occasionally, until the panko is toasty brown.
 Remove from the heat and stir in the lemon zest.

-- Transfer the beans to a serving platter.
-Top with dressing and breadcrumbs.
+Step 4: Plate and garnish.
+Transfer the beans to a serving platter.
+Top with dressing, breadcrumbs, and shaved Parmesan, if desired.
 Serve warm or at room temperature.

-- Add to a brunch spread with Mushroom and Brie Quiche and roasted fingerling potatoes.
+- Add to a brunch spread with Mushroom and Brie Quiche, Breakfast Potatoes with Onions and Peppers, and Goat cheese salad.

-- Serve as a side dish with pork tenderloin, meatloaf, or chicken cutlets.
+- Serve as a side dish with cast-iron pork tenderloin, eggless meatloaf without breadcrumbs, or this Italian chicken cutlet recipe.

 Ingredients